PerfectExamples/File-Uploads/README.md

 ## Perfect File Uploads Example Project

-This repository holds an example of File Uplaods functionality.
+This repository holds an example of File Uplaods functionality and is a companion example to [https://medium.com/@iamjono/manage-file-uploads-with-server-side-swift-d6f195f77213](https://medium.com/@iamjono/manage-file-uploads-with-server-side-swift-d6f195f77213)

 ## Compatibility with Swift